U-Boot-EFI/EFI_DT_FIXUP_PROTOCOL/README.rst

 Summary
 ~~~~~~~

-Applies fix-ups to a device-tree, makes memory reservations, and installs the
+Applies fix-ups to a device-tree and makes memory reservations.
-device-tree as a configuration table.

 Prototype
 ~~~~~~~~~